sk-ws-stan/robot/Readme.md

 ## Building the project

-The project compiles with C++11 as `toy_robot` in your build directory.
-The unit test project compiles as `test/test_toy_robot`.

 It is recommended to build the project with `CMake` and out of source, however in-source builds are supported.
-Alternatively the project toy_robot supports to be built with `Conan`.
+Alternatively the project supports to be built with `Conan`.
 For legacy reasons it is aspired to support a IressSource build for Windows, but as this is a legacy system the support (is as mentioned aspirational and) might be out of date.

+The project compiles with C++11 as `toy_robot` in your build directory.
+The statically linked unit test project compiles as `test/test_toy_robot`, while the header only implementation compiles as `test_header_only/test_toy_robot_header_only` (see section Dependencies).

 ### Dependencies

-The project includes headers for the boost libraries and the unit test project links statically against the `boost unit test framework`.
+The project includes headers for the boost libraries.
+The unit test project can either link statically against the `boost unit test framework` or use a header only implementation.
+Conan builds will automatically chose the header only implementation, while a CMake build offers the choice of linking statically.

 Tested versions are `1.50.0` with `gcc 4.6.3`, and `1.61.0` with `v140`.

 Get boost at `https://www.boost.org/users/download/`

 For convenience boost includes and Windows static libraries for the unittest framework are provided (Linux to come) in the directory `3rd` on the branch `win_static_boost_libs`.
+Static boost libraries required are `Boost_TEST_EXEC_MONITOR_LIBRARY` and `Boost_UNIT_TEST_FRAMEWORK_LIBRARY`.

 ### CMake (2.8.4 and newer)

 Run cmake-gui and configure from the source root of the project.
 Point the required setting `THIRD_PARTY_ROOT` to the directory that contains your boost install, if you are not using the shipped one.
 To build the unit tests project set the option `BUILD_UNIT_TESTS`.

+It possible to build a header only unit test project (located in sub-directory `test_header_only`) or statically linking (located in sub-directory `test`), given the required static boost unit test libraries are provided.

 #### Commandline